dairlair/kubernetes-ready-application-golang/README.md

-# kubernetes-ready-application-golang
-Kubernetes-ready Application in Golang
+# Kubernetes-ready Application in Golang